PulseID Privacy Policy

 Who can see your data

-Only staff at the specific venue where you were scanned can see your scan and your venue flag list.
-PulseTech operators (the company that runs the service) can access your data to provide support or comply with legal requests; every such access is audit-logged.
+PulseTech operators (the company that runs the service) can access your data to provide support or to comply with a lawful request; every such access is audit-logged.

 How long we keep your data

-Your rights under Minnesota MCDPA
+Your privacy rights

 Security